IUI Emotional Support

 Each phase of the IUI cycle brings its own emotional challenges.
 Understanding what to expect can help you prepare.

-Common: Grief, hope, anxietyMonitoring Phase: Appointments and Waiting
+Common: Grief, hope, anxietyMonitoring Phase: The Waiting and Watching

 Common: Pressure, anticipation, nervousnessIUI Procedure Day